Cutie Honey: Stage plays

-Several stage plays based on the Cutie Honey franchise have been produced, the earliest of which being in April 1997, when Cutie Honey F Show was performed.
+Several stage plays based on the Cutie Honey franchise have been produced, the first of which was in April 1997, when Cutie Honey F Show was performed.
 The next time Cutie Honey would be seen on stage was in 2003, when Cutie Honey Magical Stage was held at the Bandai Museum from July to August of that year.

 Cutie Honey Emotional was performed in February 2020 at the Sunshine Theater in Tokyo.
 Cutie Honey is portrayed by former NMB48 member, Kei Jonishi.
 The play was written and directed by Ichidai Matsuda.

 Cutie Honey The Live Autumn Cultural Festival !!! was performed from September to October 2020 at Tokyo Theater 1010.

 Cutie Honey CLIMAX was performed in June 2021 at Tokyo Theater 1010.
 The play is a sequel and final chapter to Cutie Honey Emotional and Cutie Honey The Live Autumn Cultural Festival !!!.